 Relax.

 This gunk is all a part of life.
 It’s your filth, after all – how bad can it be?;) We spend an extraordinary amount of time, effort and resources to clean ourselves every now and then.
 Hand sanitizer, disinfectants, acids, etc. We obsess over them.
 But in our bid to be ‘clean’, are we overdoing it?
 In any case, an indisputable fact is that these cleaning agents have tons of terrible ingredients.
 My aim is not to say Don’t Clean!
 My aim is to change the formulations that we use to clean our homes.
-So that we get a clean home and healthy inhabitants of that clean home.
+So that we use, say, non toxic cleaning wipes to get a clean home and healthy inhabitants of that clean home.
 Win-win.

 Non-Toxic Cleaning Products – Doing It Yourself